kieler/stpa/extension/README.md

 Scenario1 for UCA1 "Abnormal vessel behavior occurs.
 Vessel comes too close to a No Go Area and ControlCentre does not manual set the parameters of the engine, causing the entering of a No Go Area."
 [H1]
 Scenario2 "Virtual Captain sends the Set parameters command upon coming too close to a No Go Area, but decceleration is not applied due to actuator failure."
 [H1]
 ```

-## Features

-Several validity checks are provided such as
-* for each control action at least one Unsafe Control Action (UCA) must be defined
-* for each UCA a constraint must be defined

-These checks can be turned off in the context menu of the editor.

-In the diagram different color styles and filtering methods are provided.
-Clicking on a node fades out non-connected nodes and clicking on a node while pressing the `Ctrl` key fades out nodes that belong to another aspect.

-Instead of informal UCA definitions a context table may be used.
-This is done by using the section `Context-Table` instead of `UCAs`.
-A context table can then be generated automatically and shown alongside the diagram.
-Clicking on a UCA in the context table highlights the corresponding node in the diagram and its definition in the editor.
-In the context table view a control action can be selected in order to inspect it.

 ### Example for defining UCAs with the context table:
 ```